Cowboy Boots

 If you’re wondering how cowboy boots should fit, you’re at the right place.
 There are several ways to determine how cowboy boots fit that can help you avoid buying ill-fitting footwear you’ll need to return.

-However, the process of trying on western boots isn’t like purchasing other types of footwear.
+However, the process of trying on western work boots isn’t like purchasing other types of footwear.
 That said, here’s a guide on how to fit cowboy boots, plus a few tips on how to stretch them for a faster break-in.

 How Should Cowboy Boots Fit?